Configure Authentication

 }MFA Challenge During Sign-In

-When a user with MFA enabled signs in, the sign-in response indicates that a TOTP code is required:
+When a user with MFA enabled signs in, the server returns a response indicating that a TOTP code is required before the session can be created.
+You need to detect this and show a second input step.

 "use client";